Foods That Last a Long Time, 25 Years or More

 In addition, manufacturers choose the dates on the label as criteria to guarantee the highest quality:

-- Best-By: this is the manufacturer's recommendation for the product's optimal flavor and quality.
-Nothing about this relates to safety.
+• Best-by is the manufacturer's recommendation for the product's optimal flavor and quality.
+It does not relate to safety.

-- Sell By: also unrelated to safety, but a guide for retailers regarding how long to keep a product on display
+• Sell By is also unrelated to safety but is a guide for retailers regarding how long to keep a product on display.

-- Freeze By: manufacturer's recommendation to maintain quality after a product has expired
+• Freeze according to the manufacturer's recommendations to maintain quality after an expired product.

 If stored properly, many goods are perfectly safe to eat after these dates.

-How vulnerable the food is to bacterial growth is an essential question when figuring out a food's shelf life.
+The extent to which a food is vulnerable to bacterial growth is an essential question when determining its shelf life.

 The food is sealed against bacterial growth, and the amount of bacteria is reduced to safe levels throughout the commercial canning process.

-Make sure it smells good if it looks well.
+Make sure it smells good if it looks good.
 The fact that naturally existing oils included in the item can eventually go rancid is one of the main problems with non-canned shelf-stable substances.

 Any unpleasant smell, mainly grassy or paint-like, indicates the food has gone bad.